 This handout lists some writing tips when you are preparing a mathematical text.
+The idea of using examples labeled "Bad" and then "Good" was inspired by this format in [1].

 1. NOTATION

 (1) Do not begin sentences with a symbol.